Microsoft Fiscal Year 2017 Fourth Quarter Earnings Conference Call

 given seasonality and revenue mix, commercial cloud gross margin will experience quarterly variability.

-investment to meet growing demand and capacity needs.
-Total capex spend will continue to have variability
+to meet growing demand and capacity needs.
+Total capex spend will continue to have variability quarter to quarter.

 At the company level, our gross margin percentage should decline about a point in FY18 with increasing cloud revenue